-The Son Bandar caves are believed to be constructed between the 3rd to 4th Century AD by the great saint of Jains, Muni Vairadevi for Jain ascetics to meditate in peace.
+The Son Bandar caves are believed to be constructed between 3rd to 4th Century AD by the great saint of Jains, Muni Vairadevi for Jain ascetics to meditate in peace.
 These caves are divided into the Western cave and Eastern cave with both caves constructed during the rule of Bimbisara, the glorious founder of the Magadha Empire.

 These caves were later studied extensively by the British Archaeological Surveyor of India Cunningham and other scholars who inferred these caves to be associated with Jain religious tenets.
-This opinion was also strengthened by the extensive inscriptions, carved sculptures of Jain monks, and Tirthankaras found on the walls of the caves.
+This opinion was also strengthened by the extensive inscriptions, carved sculptures of Jain monks, and teerthankars found on the walls of the caves.

 It contains the outline of a door blocked by a stone and an inscription written next to this door.
 Interestingly this inscription is written in the obscure language of Shankhalipi.
 Shankhalipi is a modified version of the ancient Brahmi script, which is one of the oldest scripts in the world.

-Shankhalipi was also taught at the Nalanda University as per the writings of the great Chinese traveler Hiuen Tsang who visited the university during the Magadha period.
-Unfortunately, after the Islamic invaders destroyed Nalanda University, all keys of this language were destroyed.
+Shankhalipi was also taught at the Nalanda University as per the writings of the great Chinese traveller Hiuen Tsang who visited the university during the Magadha period.
+Unfortunately, after the Islamic invaders destroyed the Nalanda University, all keys of this language were destroyed.
 Today historians are unable to understand or read this script fully.

 The inscription is the password to the brilliant and rare riches of the Magadha Empire hidden by King Bimbisara.
 Why the king chose this cave, no one knows but it is said that the treasures are kept deep into the cave, locked up with spiritual powers that no man or machine can break.
 And tests have confirmed that there is a secret passage behind the stone leading to somewhere deep within the mountains.

 Over the years the caves had attracted the attention of many rulers from the Mughals to the British.
 The Mughal army searched the two caves inch by inch and found absolutely nothing.
-The British tried to tear down the cave wall with cannonballs but the cave did not budge even a bit.
+The British tried to tear down the cave wall with cannonballs, but the cave did not budge even a bit.
 Only a dark smudge remains on the walls where the cannonballs had tried to blast it down.

 A lot of scholars have tried their luck to decipher the inscriptions but were unsuccessful.
-Some treasure hunts have also been carried out but nothing was found except a few more inscriptions on the other walls that added to the confusion.
+Some treasure hunts have also been carried out, but nothing was found except a few more inscriptions on the other walls that added to the confusion.

 The treasure, whatever it is, still lies untouched and unreachable somewhere deep within the Son Bhandar Caves.